Exploring the Perspective of Quality and Process Engineering Enthusiast

 Since every QA enthusiast have got their own approach to QA and testing techniques, it is extremely crucial to have an outlook of how varying perspectives could add more value to the entire QA industry.
 At BugRaptors, we with our round of tech talks, always try to reach out industry influencers for having their expert take on QA.

-This time, we had an interview with Melissa Tondi, Director, Quality Engineering at Guild Education. ty Engineering at Guild Education.
+This time, we had an interview with Melissa Tondi, Director, Quality Engineering at Guild Education.
 She is a speaker, writer, and a highly motivated Quality and Process Engineering expert with 15 years of rich experience.
 More importantly, she has got a strong hold of communication skills that helps her keep things well organized while sticking to the detail.
-She is a solution-driven expert who advocate strong effect on change.
-Above all, Melissa has great focus on collaborative management.
+She is a solution-driven expert who advocates a strong effect on change.
+Above all, Melissa has a great focus on collaborative management.

 With Melissa having all this expertise, we found the extreme need for communicating with her and therefore our expert Rajeev Verma approached her for the interview.
 The session helped us have some unique and interesting insights on test effectiveness, the challenges she has faced, her approach to managing exploratory testing, and a lot more.